fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

 within a specific area of US federal employment law.
 Outside this context, the rule has no particular claim to validity.

-**Why is the ratio set at 80%?**
-The reasoning for selecting 80% is unclear.

 Taken together, we see that applying the 4/5ths rule will not be appropriate in most cases.
 Even in cases where it is appropriate, it does not automatically